Malta Fortress Squadron Royal Engineers Bomb Disposal

 “The British commanders thought that after the first raid on us, the Maltese would plot against them; and they wouldn’t tolerate the situation.
 From all this nothing happened.” (p.
 13)

 Until the illustrious blitz, Italian bombs were the only threat from the sky.
 Armed with simple fuzes, unexploded ordnance could, until then, be quite easily handled and disposed of.
 If it could not be detonated in situ, a simple but careful fuze extraction could be performed before dumping it at sea.
 The Engineers were also busy building shelters, defensive positions, and coordinating all sorts of works on an island under siege.
 On January 16th, the earth shook beneath the people of Malta and its garrison.
 Hundreds of Stukas dived into the khaki camouflaged armored carrier HMS Illustrious.
 The scale and intensity of the bombing were many times greater than that endured so far.
-More so, it was the beginning of a long list of UXBs: Unexploded Bombs.
+More so, it was the beginning of a long list of German UXBs: Unexploded Bombs.

+In May 1940, only seven individuals between the RAOC and RE were available for Bomb Disposal work.
 Malta’s 24th Fortress Royal Engineers formed a dedicated bomb disposal company on the 10th of November 1940.
 It was founded under Lt.
 Talbot, an experienced officer from No.103 bomb disposal in England.
 By 1943, 5 bomb disposal officers would command the company.
 Namely, Lt.
 Carroll, Lt.
 Blackwell, Lt.
 Ashall, Lt.
 Whitworth, and Lt.
 Lavington.
 All were in contact with bomb disposal command in England and knew all about the latest methods to deal with the different bombs and their fuzes.
 The most common, type 25, was an electric impact fuze.
 It was armed as it left the bomber and- depending on the setting- could be set to detonate shortly after or up to 11 seconds timed delay (for low and high altitude bombing).
 The countdown did not mean that the bomb would detonate once finished.
 Rather, being armed only meant that it would be sensitive to shock.
 The bomb would be armed before it hit the ground where the impact would force closed the charged electric circuit and detonate it.

 On some of the bombs dropped on Malta, for one reason or another, the fuze did not detonate on impact.
 This could simply mean that they were armed with a specific ‘time-delay’ fuze: a steel mechanical clock that detonates the bomb after a preset amount of time known as ‘Type 17’.
 However, they were rarely used and almost exclusively on 250kg or bombs or larger.
 The most common reason for an unexploded bomb is the rare event where a fuze failed to arm itself before impact, doing so after it has come to rest.
 Other reasons might be that the fuze gets damaged or deformed as it hits the ground or (allegedly) some fault in the manufacturing process.
 To some extent, every UXB had its reasons for not detonating.
 A large portion of bomb disposal is figuring out precisely why the bomb did not detonate, and how to keep it from doing so until everyone is safe.